CleverHiveSpace/mcs_simulation/README.md

     ```sh
     cd /ros2_ws
     ```

 > [!TIP]
-> The workspace is mounted as a volume from the host machine, so any changes made to the files within the container will be reflected on the host machine.

-> [!TIP]
 > Don't forget to `colcon build` and `source install/setup.bash` after any changes to the files within the container.